jianhaizhang/SHM_SVG/README.md

 # spatialHeatmap aSVG Repository

-This SVG repository is used to deposit annotated SVGs (aSVGs) made by the [spatialHeatmap](https://bioconductor.org/packages/devel/bioc/html/spatialHeatmap.html){:target='_blank'} users.
-The instructions for creating custom aSVGs are provided in the [SVG tutorial](https://jianhaizhang.github.io/SVG_tutorial){:target='_blank'}.
+This SVG repository is used to deposit annotated SVGs (aSVGs) made by the [spatialHeatmap](https://bioconductor.org/packages/devel/bioc/html/spatialHeatmap.html){:target='_blank' rel="noopener"} users.
+The instructions for creating custom aSVGs are provided in the [SVG tutorial](https://jianhaizhang.github.io/SVG_tutorial){:target='_blank' rel="noopener"}.

 Guidelines to deposit aSVGs: